google-research/rlds/README.md

 Note that per-session metadata can be stored but is currently ignored when loading the dataset.

-We recommend to use the TFDS Envlogger backend in order to get datasets that can be read directly with TFDS.
+NOTE: We recommend to use the TFDS Envlogger backend in order to get datasets that can be read directly with TFDS.
 See an example in
 [this colab](https://colab.research.google.com/github/google-research/rlds/blob/main/rlds/examples/rlds_tfds_envlogger.ipynb).